smartsdesign/tide-hands-on/task.md

 Bonus round

-- Write unit tests for one of the componets.
+- Write unit tests for one of the components.

 ## Please focus on demonstrating the following in your implementation